-He said: "I am too happy to go somewhere else.
+"I am too happy to go somewhere else.
 I believe in the philosophy of the club and that Arsenal will start to win again.

 "I have a debt to pay here for the club, I owe them.
 I just do not want to go anywhere else.
 As long as they want me here, there is no 'somewhere else', and I have a contract until June 2015."

 The weekend's results helped Arsenal's bid for a top four finish somewhat, with their 2-0 win at Swansea leaving them four points behind north London rivals Tottenham with a game in hand after Spurs slumped to a 1-0 home defeat at the hands of Fulham.

 Szczesny feels it would be unthinkable if Arsenal were to miss out on Champions League football next season behind Spurs or Chelsea.